Lee Miller, The Model-Turned-War Correspondent Who Took Some Of The Most Iconic Photos Of World War 2

 How Lee Miller’s Photos Were Lost — And Rediscovered In An Attic

 Though World War II officially ended on Sept.
 2, 1945, Lee Miller was not ready to return to peacetime and domestic life.
-She spent several years traveling around Europe photographing postwar Europe, including the January 1946 firing-squad execution of the former Hungarian prime minister, László Bárdossy, who had collaborated with the Nazis.
+She spent several years photographing postwar Europe, including the January 1946 firing-squad execution of the former Hungarian prime minister, László Bárdossy, who had collaborated with the Nazis.

-Miller eventually returned to England with Roland Penrose, with whom she’d have a son, Antony Penrose.
-But Miller’s post-war life could be a struggle.
-She grappled with depression and alcoholism, and she was uninspired by the assignments Vogue sent over.
+Eventually, Miller returned to England with Roland Penrose, with whom she’d have a son, Antony Penrose.
+But her postwar life could be a struggle.
+She grappled with depression and alcoholism, developed a contentious relationship with her son, and was uninspired by the assignments Vogue sent over.
+She even minimized her own role as a wartime photographer.
+Antony told The Guardian in 2016 that she claimed she hadn’t done anything worthwhile during the war, saying: “Oh, I didn’t do much, it wasn’t of any importance and it’s all been destroyed since.”

 Farleys House And Gallery